 PagerDuty Agent Integration Guide

-The PagerDuty Agent is a helper program that can be installed on your monitoring system to integrate your monitoring tools with PagerDuty.
-The Agent also includes command line tools to accept events from your monitoring system and a daemon process that handles the sending of these events to PagerDuty.
-The daemon process takes care of buffering, retrying & throttling of events to PagerDuty.
-The supported events are those listed in the PagerDuty Events API documentation.
+The PagerDuty Agent is a helper program for your infrastructure that integrates your monitoring tools with PagerDuty.
+PagerDuty Agent also includes command line tools to accept events from your monitoring system and a daemon process that handles sending events to PagerDuty.
+The daemon process manages buffering, retrying, and event throttling.
+Read more about supported event in the developer documentation Events API v2 Overview.

 System Requirements